 The image below is 300px by 450px.
 Because this image is taller than it is wide, it's using a portrait orientation.

-You can think of an image's resolution as the amount of detail contained in that image.
+You can think of an image's resolution as the amount of detail contained in the image.
 The higher the resolution, the more quality the image will have.
 Resolution is especially important if you're thinking of printing or resizing an image.
-That's because you can generally make an image smaller without noticing much of a difference in the quality.
+This is because you can generally make an image smaller without noticing much of a difference in the quality.
 However, making an image larger than its original size will usually result in a noticeable loss in quality.

-There are many different file formats images can use.
+There are several file formats used with images.
 It's important to understand the basics of image file formats, along with the most common ones you'll see when working with images.

 Images that use lossy compression can be saved at different quality levels.
-The lower the quality, the smaller the file size—that's because lowering the quality also removes more information from the image.
-In the example below, you can see the same image saved at different quality levels:
+The lower the quality, the smaller the file size.
+This is because lowering the quality also removes more information from the image.
+In the example below, you can see the same image saved at different quality levels.